Smartphone Battery Life Optimization Guide (Android & iOS)

 Android provides sophisticated tools to view exactly what is consuming your power and the ability to restrict those processes.

-Audit: Look for apps that are near the top of the list but haven’t been actively used (e.g., a social media app running in the background for hours).
+Look for apps that are near the top of the list but haven’t been actively used (such as a game or social media app running in the background for hours).

-Action: Tap the specific app.
-Change its battery setting from “Optimized” to Restricted.
+Tap the specific app and change its battery setting from “Optimized” to “Restricted.”
 This prevents the app from using battery power in the background, though it may delay notifications.

 iOS Battery Optimization